probably-not-porter/portfolio/README.md

-# XRP Website
+# XGC Gaming Community
-Front page of the web presence for the XRP GTAV server.
+Landing page for XGC

 ## Development Details
 * Images should be used in their full, high-def form, along with a 10% size version for use with lazy-loading.